-The Executive Headteacher and Governors of Barcombe CE Primary School believe that the health and safety of persons within the school is of paramount importance.
+The Executive Headteacher and Governors of Skylark Federation believe that the health and safety of persons within the school is of paramount importance.
 It is our intention to prevent accidents and occupational ill health and where possible eliminate hazards in the workplace.

-It is the intent of the Executive Headteacher (Stewart James), and Governors of the school to ensure that a safe and healthy workplace is provided and maintained for all our employees.
+It is the intent of the Executive Headteacher Mr James, and Governors of the school to ensure that a safe and healthy workplace is provided and maintained for all our employees.
 This will include the provision of safe systems of work, safe plant and equipment and a safe access and egress to the premises.
 We will ensure that adequate information, instruction, training and supervision is provided to ensure that staff can carry out their work safely.

-The Executive Headteacher and Governors will ensure that others who are affected by our activities are not subjected to risks to their health and safety.
+We will ensure that others who are affected by our activities are not subjected to risks to their health and safety.
 This will include pupils, visitors, parents, volunteers and contractors.

 These responsibilities will be achieved by the establishment of an effective health and safety management system within the school that will be underpinned by risk assessments.
 This will involve the implementation of arrangements for the effective planning, organisation, control, monitoring and review of preventative and protective measures and our overall health and safety performance including any emergency arrangements.
-In addition the Executive Headteacher and Governors will undertake to ensure compliance with policy and guidance produced by East Sussex County Council.
-The Exective Headteacher and Governors will ensure that adequate resources are identified for health and safety.
+In addition, we will undertake to ensure compliance with policy and guidance produced by East Sussex County Council and ensure that adequate resources are identified for health and safety.